hotmic-wp/hotmic-media-player-ios/README.md

 - iOS 14+
 - Swift app
-- App supports portrait and landscape orientations
-- App uses view controller based status bar appearance
+- View controller based status bar appearance

 ## App Privacy
 When integrating HotMicMediaPlayer into your app, you must disclose the data it and its dependencies collect on the App Store: